geowarin/graphql-webflux/README.md

 Tests are written using the reactive WebClient and junit 5.

 They require gradle 4.6 to work, so be sure to use the wrapper.

+## Your feedback is welcome

+I'm not a reactor specialist and I don't have a clear understanding of graphql-java async's internals yet.
+In particular, I'm curious about [this issue](https://github.com/geowarin/graphql-webflux/issues/2).

+If you have more insights, please give your opinion.

+I did my best to implement the graphql spec but there might be bugs or things I overlooked.

+If you find anything odd, contributing with an issue or a failing test would be wonderful. ❤️

+Thanks!